 3d Impact supported over 400 Research and Innovation Projects

-3d Impact has over 21 years of experience in innovation management and fundraising.
+3d Impact has over 23 years of experience in grant project development.
 Over 400 EU research & innovation projects were supported through brainstorming sessions, concept-development, consortium-creation, proposal writing, proposal reviews and project implementation support.

 Over the past years, a large number of academic and industrial organisations (corporates as well as SMEs) have used this expertise to make decisions on growth strategies in the context of European innovation policy and funding support.
 Please click on the LinkedIn Logo below to see a selection of the EU research and innovation projects that we were actively involved in during their development, writing and/or management phases.